partnercloudsupport/aws-amplify-unicorntrivia-workshop/README.md

 You just started at UnicornTrivia and they hooked you up with a brand new laptop - _sweeeet!_ Now let's configure your development environment.

-1. Download the UnicornTrivia workshop zip [here](https://github.com/awslabs/aws-amplify-unicorntrivia-workshop/archive/master.zip)
+1. Download the UnicornTrivia workshop zip [here](https://github.com/awslabs/aws-amplify-unicorntrivia-workshop/archive/master.zip) and unzip it
 1. Download and install Node and Node Package Manager (NPM) if you don't already have it from [nodejs.org](https://nodejs.org/en/download/)
 1. Install AWS Amplify CLI using this command `npm install -g @aws-amplify/cli`
 1. Install a custom AWS Amplify CLI livestream plugin by moving into `AmplifyElementalPlugin` directory and running `npm install -g` or by running `npm install amplify-elemental-plugin -g`